Who can join Trade Union JHL? How do I pay the membership fee and what is the fee? See the FAQ and answers related to JHL membership.

 Yes, you can, but you can only belong to one unemployment fund.

 In your membership application form, you can authorise JHL to terminate your membership in your previous union and/or unemployment fund for you.
 You must, however, make sure that your membership is in order until the date when your previous membership ends.
-You can be credited the work time you have accumulated in your previous unemployment fund if you join the new unemployment fund within one month of leaving your previous one.

 When you join JHL, you will become a member of its local branch, which is a member branch of JHL.
-You do not need to know the right local branch.
+You do not need to know the correct local branch.
 JHL’s Membership Service will direct you to the right local branch based on your employer and workplace.